mamcer/arg-holidays/README.md

 ## Description

-ArgHolidays is a .NET Winforms application who connects to a now unexisting official Argentinian goverment WCF service and retrieved Argentinian holidays for a given period of time.
+ArgHolidays is a .NET Winforms application who connects to an (now unexisting) official Argentinian goverment WCF service to retrieve Argentinian holidays information for a given period of time.

 The source code was initially hosted in a TFS 2008.
 Later migrated to Visual Studio Team Services (TFS Online at that moment)